 After graduating college, my parents are in debt for many reasons I didn’t know.
 But I wanted to help.
 I wanted to pay back.
 I wanted to rescue them, and they would be proud of me.

 So I applied to different companies, brandishing my skills and diploma.
 “Hey, look, this is what I’ve got.”

 But it wasn’t as easy as I thought.
 Competition was raging.
-And the pressure to be the best was paralyzing, not mentioning my batchmates who got a job a few days after graduation.
-I envy them.
+And the pressure to be the best was paralyzing (not to mention my batchmates who got a job a few days after graduation).

 So they trained me.
 I learned the tools.
 I practiced handling customers.
 I worked every damn night (from 11 PM to 8 AM).
 It was exciting.
 Seriously, it was.
 And I felt lucky for the opportunity.
 But after a few weeks, I resigned.
 Why?

 Because I’m too pressured to find a job right after graduation, I forgot to answer the one question most job seekers failed to ask:

 “What kind of job or career or life I really want?”

 Just because we need money or we need to prove something doesn’t mean any job will do.
 I know sometimes it’s inevitable — at times we need to work in a job we hate for our family.
 But if we keep doing it all our lives, what’s the point?
 Come on, let’s be honest.

 In my experience, I was successful — in my own eyes — proving that I could land a decent job after graduation and I was not a loser.
 That was the goal — land a job and get my parents’ approval, knowing they invested in my education.